Breeze/breeze.github.io/doc-node-mongodb/index.md

     app.post('/breeze/Northwind/SaveChanges', routes.saveChanges);

-<p class="note">Note that we use HTTP 'app.post' for saving as opposed to the 'app.get' for queries.</p>
+> Note that we use HTTP 'app.post' for saving as opposed to the 'app.get' for queries.

 Here is a simple implementation for `routes.saveChanges`.